geopan2000/HybridEnergyForecastingAndTrading/README.md

 ### Data Access:
 In order for the above notebooks to run, the data and models are required.
 I can provide the necessary data upon request.
 Please reach out to my personal email: giorgosp2000@gmail.com.

+### Dependencies:
+All required Python packages are listed in the requirements.txt